-When you’re pondering your next trip, you are unlikely to book Armenia.
-The country has wrongly been overlooked as a go-to destination for tourists.
-But if you visit, you will find a rich cultural heritage where ancient sights and delicious food abound.
+Armenia has wrongly been overlooked as a go-to destination for tourists, but if you visit, you will find a rich cultural heritage where ancient sights and delicious food abound.
 Throw in the friendly atmosphere (and copious opportunities for extreme sports) and it’s clear that Armenia’s reputation is due for a change.
 Here are the top 10 reasons to visit Armenia.

 Explore The First Christian Country In The world